Online Gaming Cos Woes Will Be Heard by the Supreme Court

 No Interim Relief for the Gaming Industry

-Regardless of the petitioner’s team request, the division bench again did not issue an interim order blocking further action by GST Enforcement Authorities against the gaming industry while the case is still pending.
+Despite the petitioner’s team request, the division bench did not issue an interim order.
+It chose not to block further action by GST Enforcement Authorities against the gaming industry.
+This decision stands while the case remains pending.

-At the previous hearing of the case on the 15th of December, 2023, Senior Advocate Salve asked the court to grant an interim stay on the issuing of new show cause notices by the Directorate General of GST Intelligence (DGGI), but the bench denied the petition.
+At the previous hearing on December 15th, 2023, Senior Advocate Salve requested an interim stay.
+He asked the court to halt the issuing of new show cause notices.
+However, the bench denied the petition.

 Government Asks Apex Court to Transfer All Similar Cases

-The mega case of EGF & Anr. against the Union of India & Ors. has already included under its umbrella a number of cases that were pending before the Supreme Court and were batched together by request of the Center, but is set to grow further and include even more litigations revolving around the same legal issue.
+The mega case of EGF & Anr. vs. the Union of India & Ors. has already expanded.
+It will include several pending Supreme Court cases.
+These cases were batched together at the Center’s request.
+The case is expected to grow further, incorporating more litigations around the same legal issue.

-At the hearing on the 8th of January, the GST Department stated that it would file a request for all such litigations being heard by the High Courts in different States of the Union to be transferred to the Apex Court.
+At the January 8th hearing, the GST Department stated its intention to file a request.
+It seeks to have all similar litigations, currently heard by High Courts in different States, transferred to the Apex Court.

 The Gameskraft case (SLP (C) Nos 19366-19369 of 2023 – Director General of Goods and Services Tax Intelligence & Ors v Gameskraft Technologies Private Limited & Ors) against a ₹21,000 crore GST demand will also be tagged.

-As of now, the mega litigation is set to be listed before the same division bench led by the Chief Justice of India on the 2nd of April, 2024.
+The mega litigation is set to be listed before the same division bench on the 2nd of April, 2024.
+It is led by the Chief Justice of India.